Jeroen-G/shiny-code-config/readme.md

 "extends": ["shiny-code/react-native"]
 ```

+3. Add a tsconfig.json, this can be copied from this repository or just be an empty `{}` object.
-3. Bonus: enable automatic eslint running in the IDE for the project.
+4. Bonus: enable automatic eslint running in the IDE for the project.